Groups

 - A member can belong to multiple groups.
 Their effective permissions and data access are the combination of all groups they belong to.

 - Adding or removing a member from a group takes effect immediately.
-Their next request will reflect the updated permissions and access filters.
+Their next request will reflect the updated permissions and access policies.

 - Only Owners and Admins (users with